Filling in the sales form

 However, the sales target is not a simple text field but a

-Select From List By Value to the rescue!
-The keyword takes a locator and a value as arguments:
+page.select_option() comes to the rescue!
+The keyword takes a selector and a value as arguments:

 Save time and money with auto-completion!